Blind Willie McTell (song): Critical reception and legacy

 Following three albums with overt Christian themes, Infidels struck most major rock critics as dealing largely with secular concerns, and they hailed it as a comeback.
 When bootleggers released the outtakes from Infidels, the song was recognized as a composition approaching the quality of such classics as "Tangled Up in Blue", "Like a Rolling Stone" and "All Along the Watchtower".
 According to Dylan biographer Clinton Heylin, the song is regarded by many as "Dylan's one indisputable masterpiece of the early eighties".

+In 2020, Rolling Stone Australia ranked it as the 19th best Dylan song as a ‘chilling tribute’ to the real McTell who, like Dylan, toured constantly.
+Rolling Stone also cited Mark Knopfler's surprise when Dylan delayed its release.

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Best Songs of the 1980s".
-In an article accompanying the list, critic Peter Tabakis describes it as "a six-minute repudiation of any argument that somehow insists Dylan's '80s output was fallow.
+Peter Tabakis argues it is "a six-minute repudiation of any argument that somehow insists Dylan's '80s output was fallow.
 The song, with its spare and dramatic piano backbone by Dylan himself, accented with Knopfler's haunting guitar notes, seems performed in an open field at midnight.
 The tableau is as cinematic as Dylan gets.
 An arrow swings on a doorpost.
 An owl hoots.
 Feathered maidens strut.
 Martyrs fall.
 A canopy of stars hovering over 'barren trees' transforms into an uproarious crowd".

 Greil Marcus, from the vantage point of 2021, wrote of the song: "Over three decades, that little rehearsal has emerged as one of Dylan's greatest songs—or even, perhaps, in the right mood, his greatest recording.
 From the start, it had a burgeoning charisma: the more you played it, the more it demanded that the volume go up, a fraction every time, until you hit the limit and realized it still wasn't loud enough".

-Drive-By Truckers' Patterson Hood cited it as his favorite Dylan song in a 2021 Stereogum article, writing, "With McTell as a starting point, Dylan constructed a time travel from slave days through the Jim Crow South with a kitchen sink full of delta imagery, Bible scripture, and vaudevillian shuck and jive.
+Patterson Hood of the Drive-By Truckers cited it as his favorite Dylan song in a 2021 Stereogum article, writing, "With McTell as a starting point, Dylan constructed a time travel from slave days through the Jim Crow South with a kitchen sink full of delta imagery, Bible scripture, and vaudevillian shuck and jive.
 Yet, as it goes with the best of songs, it also remains elusive and mysterious, benefitting as much from what it leaves out as for what it actually says".